 In extreme cases of parental manipulation of children, a label of Parental Alienation Syndrome (PAS) might be appropriate.
 Sometimes called Malicious Parent Syndrome, it is not currently a recognized mental disorder by the medical profession.
 However, it is a phenomenon recognized by legal practitioners and has been studied and recognized in more recent years.
 Parents with PAS engage in irrational conduct, often violating the law or exposing themselves to criminal liability.
 Damaging the other party’s property or lying under oath about the other party are crimes.
 Interfering with court-ordered visitations can result in civil liability and be detrimental to an ongoing family law case.

 Parental manipulation is damaging to children and the entire family unit.
-If you are worried about the potential for this behaviour in your family law matter, call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.
+If you are worried about the potential for this behaviour in your family law matter, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.